JeremiahCheatham/Gforth-SDL2-Bindings/README.md

 https://wiki.libsdl.org/SDL2/SDL_RenderClear \
 https://wiki.libsdl.org/SDL2/SDL_RenderPresent \
 https://wiki.libsdl.org/SDL2/SDL_Delay \
 The SDL_RenderClear clears the renderer or backbuffer.
 It takes the renderer pointer and returns to the stack a 0 on success.
 We will just ignore it and DROP it from the stack.
-When all drawing to the renderer has finish SDL_RenderPresent flips the buffers to display what has been drawn.
+When all drawing to the renderer has finished SDL_RenderPresent flips the buffers to display what has been drawn.
 5000 SDL_Delay will pause the program for 5 seconds before closing.

     : game-loop ( -- )
         \ Clears the back screen buffer.